A diverse and inclusive workforce is part of UNICEF’s DNA

 The Economic Dividends for Gender Equality –or EDGE– Certification process includes a comprehensive review of gender equality in four areas: gender balance at all levels; gender pay gap; policies and practices to ensure equitable career opportunities for everyone; and an analysis of an organization-wide survey of staff’s experience and perceptions of gender equality in the workplace.

-Since 2018, UNICEF attains the second level of EDGE Certification, EDGE Move, placing us amongst the top 13% of certified organizations worldwide.
-UNICEF also has overall gender parity and parity among senior management.
+Since 2018, UNICEF has attained the second level of EDGE Certification, EDGE Move, placing us amongst some of the most gendered-equal organizations globally.

 This is in line with UNICEF’s goal to ensure a fair, inclusive and safe work environment for all personnel, irrespective of their gender identity, and with the UN Secretary-General’s System-Wide Strategy on Gender Parity.